 5. The HSS executes step 5 of clause 5.6.1.1.
 In addition:

 - if the Enhanced Multiple Event Monitoring feature is not supported and the HSS accepts new monitoring event configuration and cancel the existing monitoring event configuration, the HSS includes the new monitoring event configuration information, the SCEF Reference ID for Deletion of the cancelled monitoring event configuration with an appropriate Cause, and the subscribed periodic RAU/TAU Timer (if modified).

+When HSS removes a previously configured Monitoring Event for UEs in step 4 above, the HSS also deletes the previously configured Monitoring Event in the MME/SGSN, if applicable.

 - If the Enhanced Multiple Event Monitoring feature is supported, the HSS includes the new monitoring event configuration information and the subscribed periodic RAU/TAU Timer (if modified).

+When HSS modifies a previously configured Monitoring Event for UE(s) in step 4 above, the HSS also updates the previously configured Monitoring Event in the MME/SGSN, if applicable.

 6. The MME/SGSN executes step 6 of clause 5.6.1.1.
 If the MME/SGSN receives a subscribed periodic RAU/TAU timer value from the HSS, it allocates the subscribed value to the UE as the periodic TAU/RAU timer.
 The MME/SGSN starts watching for the expiration of the mobile reachable timer.